Jupiter Facts

 • If a person could travel the speed of light, it would take them 43 minutes to reach Jupiter from Earth.
 It would take someone driving 65 miles per hour over 850 years to reach Jupiter from Earth.[2]

-• Jupiter's moon Callisto is the most heavily cratered body in the solar system.[2]
+Callisto has one of the oldest and most heavily cratered surfaces in the solar system.[2]

 • Why Jupiter Matters